Next Start

 Walk me through how you would complete a test drive.
 What are the steps you would take to ensure all systems are working?

 If test drives are one of the responsibilities of the role you’re applying for, the employer may ask a question like this to get a feel for your experience with test driving.
-Similar to the previous question, this is meant to test your job knowledge.
+Like the previous question, this is meant to test your job knowledge.
 Be sure to provide enough detail in your answer and reference a time you completed a test drive in the past if possible.

 How would you prioritize tasks on a busy day while ensuring all customer needs are met?